iipc/jwarc/README.md

     java -jar jwarc.jar filter ':status == 200 && http:content-type =~ "text/html(;.*)?"' example.warc > pages.warc

+All available tools are listed per

+    java -jar jwarc.jar

+and every tool provides a command-line help if called with the option `--help`.

 ## API Quick Reference

 See the [javadoc](https://www.javadoc.io/doc/org.netpreserve/jwarc) for more details.